reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 - Stay mobile, but addressable
 - Design for the required level of consistency

-# Building a simple Credit Card Transaction Workflow Architecture
+## Building a Synchronous Credit Card Transaction System

-For this chapter, we are going to build a simple microservice that would receive continuous credit card transactions as a data stream and take necessary actions based on the decision of whether that particular transaction is valid or fraudulent.
+For this article, we are going to build a simple microservice that would receive continuous credit card transactions as a data stream and take necessary actions based on the decision of whether that particular transaction is valid or fraudulent.
 This architecture wouldn’t necessarily exhibit the characteristics of a reactive system.
 Rather we will make necessary changes in the design progressively to finally adopt a reactive characteristic.

 {{% image alt="Spring Microservice" src="images/posts/spring-reactive-architecture/spring-microservice.png" %}}